 If you don’t have a whisker pole yet and you don’t want to spend hundreds of dollars on one, you can easily achieve the same effect with only a telescoping boat hook if you have one.
 Besides being handy for those controlled crashes you call docking or retrieving your hat when it flies off in a blow, it can be helpful under sail too.

-To work best as a whisker pole, it should be extendable to between 75% and 100% of the length of the foot of the headsail.
+To work best as a whisker pole, it should be extendable to between 75% and 100% of the length of the foot of the largest headsail that you intend to use it with.
 The one shown in these pictures is a West Marine Floating & Telescoping Shorty Boat Hook I picked up when they were on sale.
-It will extend to 7′ and works well for my C-22, even the 150% genoa.
+It will extend to 7′ and works well for a C-22, even the 150% genoa.

 To use your boat hook as a whisker pole: